Florune/florune-documentation/src/terms.md

 Users may **not** use Florune for:

-* unlawful activity of any kind
+* harmful unlawful activity of any kind
 * dissemination of illegal or harmful content
 * exploitation, abuse, or harm
 * fraud or deception